-The more the fiscal deficit, more will be the amount borrowed.
-Fiscal deficit helps in understanding the shortfall that the government faces while paying for the expenditures in absence of lack of funds.
+The more the fiscal deficit more will be the amount borrowed.
+Fiscal deficit helps in understanding the shortfall that the government faces while paying for the expenditures in the absence of lack of funds.

 The formula for calculating fiscal deficit is as follows

 Fiscal deficit = Total expenditures – Total Receipts excluding borrowings.

 The following impacts of fiscal deficit can be seen

 - Unnecessary expenditure: A high fiscal deficit leads to unnecessary expenditure done by the government that leads to potential inflationary pressure on the economy.

 - Printing more currency by RBI for meeting the deficit, also called deficit financing leads to the availability of more money in the market, leading to inflation.

 - Borrowing more will hinder the future growth of the economy as most of the revenue will be utilised towards meeting debt payments.